ioannedelea/TheJOISPOICalculator/README.md

 ## Description
 "The JOISPOI Calculator" is a miniproject written in C# for streamer JOISPOI.
 It converts the players bit flags (used by spec_player command) to decimal for tv_listen_voice_indices and tv_listen_voice_indices_h cmd.
+The tv_listen_voice_indices and tv_listen_voice_indices_h cmds lets you selectively chose voice comms from FaceIT demos.

 ## How to use